KonstantinRyabov/KonstantinRyabov/README.md

 ### Hi there 👋

-- 📄 I use R([tidyverse](https://www.tidyverse.org/)) in work and in my own projects.
-R helps me to prepare data and economy my time.
-Also R community have useful libraries(e.g. [dplyr](https://dplyr.tidyverse.org/) and [tidyr](https://tidyr.tidyverse.org/)), which I use in my usual practice.
 - 💬 Ask me about R, tidyverse, SQL
 - 📫 How to reach me: [@_KonstantinR_](https://twitter.com/_KonstantinR_)
 ```mermaid